poke-gps/12345/site/source/docs/tools_reference/emcc.rst

 The input file(s) can be either source code files that *Clang* can handle (C or C++), LLVM bitcode in binary form, or LLVM assembly files in human-readable form.

+You can also provide a WebAssembly file as an input, with an optional metadata file provided in ``BINARYEN_METADATA_FILE``.
+The WebAssembly file will not be modified, while the metadata will be used to link with JS libraries and so forth.
+This allows you to use emscripten from an arbitrary compiler that emits WebAssembly.

 Arguments
 ---------